gtechsltn/NET9_SecureWebApp/README.md

 # Secure Your .NET Web App in .NET 9
+* Exception Handling Scenarios
+* Opening and Reading Billions of Files as Fast as Possible in C#
 * Opening and Reading Millions of Files as Fast as Possible in C#
 * Handling millions of files efficiently requires parallel processing, streaming, and optimized file handling to avoid bottlenecks.
     * System.IO.MemoryMappedFiles